maxsitt/insect-detect-ml/README.md

 You can cite this repository as:

 ```
 Sittinger, M. (2023).
-Insect Detect ML - Software for classification and analysis
+Insect Detect ML - Software for classification and analysis of images
-of the output from a DIY camera trap system.
+and metadata from a DIY camera trap system.
 Zenodo. https://doi.org/10.5281/zenodo.7502195
 ```